 This section contains information on the various advisors and committees of the Graduate Group in Nutritional Biology.
 Your advisors and committees will help support you in meeting your degree requirements.
-An initial overview understanding of these is good at the start of your training in GGNB, but refer back to this guide as you progress towards your degree.
-Different committees are involved in different stages of your graduate education experience.
+An initial overview understanding of these is good at the start of your training in the GGNB but refer to this guide as you progress towards your degree.
+Different committees are involved in the various stages of your graduate education experience.

 Talk about the membership of your committees with your Major Professor.
-Be proactive about setting confirming the members of your committees early and meet with them regularly.
+Be proactive about confirming the members of your committees early and meet with them regularly.